 Around 10:00 am, I’m called to see the medical doctor.
 He asks me about my physical conditions and is appalled that I haven’t had my insulin in almost 56 hours.
-Apparently the ER never mentioned in my paperwork that I’m diabetic.
+Apparently, the ER never mentioned it in my paperwork that I am diabetic.

 He immediately prescribed me my non-psych meds and I finally get my insulin.